Content Creation with Spillovers: An Incentive Design Approach: Model

 \begin{example} [Graph Based Spillovers] Our second example is inspired by the framework of \emph{Public Goods in Networks} \cite{bramoulle2007public}, and particularly the non-exclusivity of digital resources (like open-source software) encouraging free-riding \cite{cheng2025networked}.
-Consider a weighted interaction graph where each node $i$ possesses an intrinsic capability $q_i$, and a directed edge from $j$ to $i$ with weight $g_{ij}$ represents the spillover intensity (where $q_i, g_{ij}$ are non-negative constants).
-The quality function is given by:

-This decoupled structure intuitively captures the production process: the term $x_i q_i$ reflects the quality a creator generates in isolation, while the term $x_i \sum_{j \neq i} g_{ij} x_j$ represents the additional value amplified by the ecosystem, which makes sense because a player who invests more might take advantage more of the spillovers. \end{example}
+Consider a weighted interaction graph where each node $i$ possesses an intrinsic capability $q_i$, and a directed edge from $j$ to $i$ with weight $q_{ij}$ represents the spillover intensity (where $q_i, q_{ij}$ are non-negative constants).
+The quality function is given by: $ Q_i(\mathbf{x}) = x_i \left( q_i + \sum_{j \neq i} q_{ij} x_j \right) $.
+This decoupled structure intuitively captures the production process: the term $x_i q_i$ reflects the quality a creator generates in isolation, while the term $x_i \sum_{j \neq i} q_{ij} x_j$ represents the additional value amplified by the ecosystem.
+It makes sense: one who invests more might take advantage more of the spillovers. \end{example}

-As we formally prove in Appendix~\ref{failure appendix}, \begin{lemma} The quality functions in Example~\ref{example scaling laws} and Example~\ref{graph example} satisfy Assumption~\ref{increment plus}. \end{lemma} The two examples above illustrate that Assumption~\ref{increment plus} is not merely a technical convenience, but rather captures a common structural feature of quality formation in GenAI.
+As we formally prove in \appnx{Appendix~\ref{failure appendix}}, \begin{lemma} The quality functions in Example~\ref{example scaling laws} and Example~\ref{graph example} satisfy Assumption~\ref{increment plus}. \end{lemma} The two examples above illustrate that Assumption~\ref{increment plus} is not merely a technical convenience, but rather captures a common structural feature of quality formation in GenAI.
 Consequently, from here on, we focus our attention on instances satisfying Assumption~\ref{increment plus}.

 \paragraph{Remark} Throughout the paper, we represent the spillover relationships between players, as embedded in the quality functions $(Q_i)_i$, using a directed \emph{interaction graph}.
 Each vertex $i$ corresponds to a player, and a directed edge $(i,j)$ indicates the presence of spillover effects from player $i$ to player $j$.